GNOME/gnomemm-website/README.md

 The website can be built with Meson or Autotools.

+When a commit is pushed to the master branch in the git repository, the website is built and published at https://gnome.pages.gitlab.gnome.org/gnomemm-website.
+Copying to https://www.gtkmm.org is not automatic.

 ## Building with Meson

 - Create a build directory and configure it: